asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*Yeah, exactly!*__

-Then, may I ask, why did your company adopt agile in the first place?
+Then, may I ask, why did your company adopt Scrum in the first place?

 __*They thought we'd give them better estimates and be more likely to meet their deadlines.*__